BenLeech/tobii-unity-basic-drawing/README.md

 6. Set-up a profile for each user (for most accurate results) and calibrate

 ## Getting started
-To open or run this application locally, first make sure Unity is downloaded.
+To open or run this application locally, there are two options.

+First make sure Unity is downloaded.
 You can download it [here.](https://unity3d.com/get-unity/download)

+1. Download TobiiBasicDrawing.unitypackage from the pre-release [here](https://github.com/BenLeech/tobii-unity-basic-drawing/releases/tag/v0.1)
+2. Create a new Unity Project
+3. In the top menubar, go to Assets > Import Package > Custom Package
+4. Import TobiiBasicDrawing.unitypackage

+Or

 Then clone/download/fork this repository.